JunaidZaman03/CADET-Xray-Cavity-Detection/README.md

 ## Overview

-CADET is a refactored, production-oriented reimplementation of the original **CADET: An Automated Pipeline for X-ray Cavity Detection in Galactic and Cluster Environments Using DBSCAN Clustering** notebook.
+**CADET: An Automated Pipeline for X-ray Cavity Detection in Galactic and Cluster Environments Using DBSCAN Clustering** notebook.
 The codebase wraps the `pycadet` inference workflow into modular Python components with a CLI interface, YAML-driven configuration, structured outputs, and a test suite — suitable for reproducible scientific pipelines and further engineering.

 ---